 Unknown man - house -- this fella' is ABSOLUTELY ADORABLE -- dressed fit to kill to go gather eggs?
 Okay, maybe he's off to town with the wifey's list.
 Tooo cute whatever -- thanks to JD Gilliland for this one and IF you can help or have a thought about who this might be, let me know.
 AND it really looks like Phil Myers' Dad :)

 Unknown women - Moody?
 Gilliland?
 Grimes?
 Clements? -- JDG - we both think they look like offsprings of The Munsters (in good jest of course :) kbz

 Unknown Crawfordsville People - sent by Rick Patton, April 2015 - thanks so much - PLEASE HELP ME FIND OUT WHO THEY ARE :) PLEASE

-UTTERBACK, John Casper "Cap" with wife Carrie Fruits & two of their children (thanks, Kim H -- you rock, girl) -- see also others under TRUAX family pictures
+UTTERBACK, John Casper "Cap" with wife Carrie Fruits Family Pictures (thanks, Kim H -- you rock, girl) -- see others under TRUAX family pictures

 UTTERBACK, Lester - driving Hy-Tex Brick Truck - thanks so very much to Jim Hall for this cool photo